 Plus, anything that might affect visual perception (like a crooked alignment in the room) must be abated or eliminated.
 That's what I've tried to do here.

 Once I've added steel to stabilize the jig floor pattern; I'll (1) remove the upper superstructure framing and plating to access the pressure hull; (2) cut an aperture in the upper tailcone and ballast tanks for a motor-compartment access hatch; (3) remove the guidance control through-hull bosses from the tailcone; and (4) remove the entire upper cabin structure from the pressure hull.
 That will complete the dissection of the submarine; after that, we start building again.

 Tuesday, October 13, 2020: Been working on removing the superstructure.
 Tried using our new Lotos plasma cutter; it has no problem with 1/4" mild steel but 1/2" is about all it can handle.
-The frame for the submarine's superstructure is 5/8" square rod (solid; not tube) and the Lotos made a lot of dross.
+The frame for the submarine's superstructure is 5/8" square rod (solid; not tube) and in some places that's gusseted with 1/4 X 1/2" bar; from which the Lotos produced a lot of dross.
 So I fired up the Oxy-Acetylene torch and made quick work of it.
 Tomorrow I'll take off the rest of the superstructure to get to the pressure hull in the cabin area.

 Wednesday, October 14, 2020 3:22 AM: I continued working and completed the removal of the superstructure.
 Here, for the first time in thirty years: the pressure hull's naviform cabin structure (originally designed for my earlier project, the HYPERSUB) is visible.
 Next, I'll cut a hatch aperture for the motor compartment and remove the cabin structure from the pressure hull.